flutter/website/src/development/ui/advanced/splash-screen.md

-To migrate from defining a custom splash screen to defining a custom launch screen for your application, follow the steps that correspond to how your application's custom splash screen is defined.
+To migrate from defining a custom splash screen to defining a custom launch screen for your application, follow the steps that correspond to how your application's custom splash screen was defined prior to the 2.5 release.

 **Custom splash screen defined in [`FlutterActivity`][]**